Here’s a mini appetizer that’s delivers big. Stuffed olives are delectable with a meaty-cheesy-truffle oil concoction that no one can eat just one of.

 At Asellina at the Gansveoort Park Hotel on Park Avenue in New York City you can savor all that talent and experience.
 The fresh pastas on the menu are truly transcendent.
 The agnolotti with short ribs is a flavor-packed taste sensation, with meat juices and vegetables that mix together in a sauce reminiscent of a rich pot pie.
 Squid ink linguini is laden with a bounty of perfectly done lobster and shrimp.
 You will have trouble deciding what to order here, but, rest assured, every dish is stellar.

-For the mini party, we were able to snag the recipe for stuffed cerignola olives, which may just be the most luxurious bar bite ever.
+For the mini party, a plan featuring a menu of miniature bites, we were able to snag the recipe for stuffed cerignola olives from Andrea Montobbio, which may just be the most luxurious bar bite ever.
 A tangy, rich veal mixture gets stuffed into fresh cerignolas, which are then breaded and deep fried.
 Serve these at your next gig and I guarantee, people will go absolutely crazy. asellina

 STUFFED CERIGNOLA OLIVES